- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 - My Account

 From Bay Saint Louis, Mississippi, his father died at 22, when he was only one month old.
 His mother was very devoted and influenced his aesthetic development significantly.
-When Barthe was twelve, his work was shown at the county fair in Mississippi and he continued to develop remarkably as an artist.
-At eighteen, having moved to New Orleans, he won first prize for a sketching he submitted in the Parish (county) competition.
+When Barthe was twelve, his work was shown at the county fair in Mississippi, and he continued to develop remarkably as an artist.
+At eighteen, having moved to New Orleans, he won first prize for a sketch he submitted in the Parish (county) competition.

 Lyle Saxon of the Times-Picayune newspaper tried unsuccessfully against Jim Crow policy to get Barthe registered in an art school in New Orleans.
 Yet in 1924, with the aid of a Catholic priest, he was admitted to the school of the Art Institute of Chicago.
 During the next four years, Barthe followed the curriculum structured for majors in painting.
 During his senior year, he was introduced to sculpture by his anatomy teacher.

 This was carried out to allow a more enhanced understanding of the third dimension as a way of broadening his painting.
 This, according to Barthe, was the beginning of his long career as a sculptor.
 By 1934, he gave his first solo show at the Caz Delbo Galleries in New York City, and many other exhibitions and commissions followed.
 His pieces are additions to many important collections, including the Whitney Museum of American Art (African Dancer), the Metropolitan Museum of Art, the Pennsylvania Museum of Art, the Virginia Museum of Fine Arts, and the Museum of the Art Institute of Chicago (The Boxer).